 • HOLDING AND EXPOSING THE VAS DEFERENS

 Dr. Shu begins the procedure on the right side by gently bringing the vas deferens to a position just under the scrotal skin.
-The small opening in the numbed area of scrotal skin is made with a pointy hemostat: one tip makes a pinpoint opening, then the two tips are used to spread and enlarge the opening to about less than 1/2 of an inch.
+The small opening in the numbed area of scrotal skin is made with a pointy hemostat: one tip makes a pinpoint opening, then the two tips are used to spread and enlarge the opening to about 0.5-1cm.
 Since blood vessels in the skin are spread apart rather than cut, bleeding is less than when a scalpel is used.
 The vas deferens are then secured and pulled out with a ring clamp through the small opening.
 The surrounding fascia is stripped with a sharp instrument to expose the vas deferens.
 In the meantime, supplemental anesthetic is given intraoperatively as needed.

 • RECONNECTING THE ENDS OF VAS